johsieders/essays/content/23-is-science-a-threat.md

 heavily criticized for scientism) is a philosophical examination of the fallacies of religion.

 ### 2 History
 Let us begin with the Greeks.

+#TODO Anaximander

 Plato (d.
 348 BCE) despised scientific experiments, which he considered unworthy of a scholar.
 Aristotle (d.
 322 BCE), on the other hand, carried out many experiments, but his results were largely wrong, both in physics and in logic.
 If the Greeks, with a few exceptions such as Archimedes and Eratosthenes, were not good at scientific experimentation, they were excellent at